-Based on the expected low permeability of natural overburden material in the vicinity of the leak location, cable fluid lost to ground in this case can be expected to have spread laterally within the permeable sand bedding within the cable trench.
+Based on the expected low permeability of overburden material in the vicinity of the leak location, cable fluid lost to ground in this case can be expected to have spread laterally within the permeable sand bedding within the cable trench.
 If the cable trench intersects more permeable material (e.g. lenses of natural sands or gravels, permeable fill material or another in-filled services trench) this could result in cable fluid migrating from the line of the cable trench and along a different route or routes.

 We have developed a series of indicative estimates for the subject leak location under different ground condition scenarios, with regard to the extent of cable fluid migration.
-These estimates have assumed that the cable is installed within a 0.35m thick sand bedding and surround layer in a trench 1.1m wide cut into low permeability silt or clay soils, which can be expected at the subject location.
+These estimates have assumed in the main that the cable is installed within a 0.35m thick sand bedding and surround layer in a trench 1.1m wide cut into low permeability clay soils.